GRADE approach: Usage

 Over 100 organizations (including the World Health Organization, the UK National Institute for Health and Care Excellence (NICE), the Canadian Task Force for Preventive Health Care, the Colombian Ministry of Health and Social Protection, and the Saudi Arabian Ministry of Health) have endorsed and/or are using GRADE to evaluate the quality of evidence and strength of health care recommendations.

 Criticism

 When used to summarize evidence from nutritional science, dietary, lifestyle, and environmental exposure, the use of the GRADE approach has been criticized.
-That is because the GRADE system only allows for randomized controlled trials (RCT) to be rated as high evidence and rates all observational studies as low evidence because of their potential for confounding.
-This dismisses the strength of observational studies when it comes to long-term effects of dietary and lifestyle factors and does not reflect the key limitations that RCTs have when it comes to long-term effects.
-One example of a slowly progressing disease that should preferably be studied with observational studies but not RCTs is atherosclerosis.
+Critics argue that the GRADE system had focused on randomized controlled trials (RCT) to be rated as high evidence and rates all observational studies as low evidence because of their potential for confounding, but this is incorrect and observational studies can yield high certainty evidence which is made explicit in GRADE guidance Number 18.
+Such an approach could have dismissed the strength of observational studies when it comes to long-term effects of dietary and lifestyle factors while not reflecting the key limitations that RCTs have when it comes to long-term effects.
+One example of a slowly progressing disease that should, according to critics, preferably be studied with observational studies but not RCTs is atherosclerosis.
+Indeed, non-randomized studies may be rated as high certainty when using GRADE if they take measures to control for confounding.
+Furthermore, the GRADE Working Group has published other guidance that lays out how observational studies can be utilized in the context of long-term effects which does not dismiss the value of observational studies.